PCB Solder Mask

 - The plate should be thoroughly cleaned to ensure no dust particles are trapped on the surface.

 - The plates are completely covered on both sides with the liquid mask.

 - The coated plates are placed in an oven to tack-dry the mask.

 - A film is made of the solder mask Gerber files.
-Where you want to apply a mask to the board, the film will be transparent.
+The film will be transparent where you want to apply a mask to the board.
 Where the cover should be removed will be black on the film.

 - The tack-dried boards are placed into a UV developer, and the film is precisely aligned over the board.
 The film’s black area will prevent the UV light from curing the mask where it is not wanted.

 - After the mask is exposed to the UV lamps, and the uncured cover is washed off.

 In the electrostatic spray technique, LPI is applied from a rotating bell, aided by compressed air, atomizes the ink, and deposits it on the PCB.
 The principle of Electrostatic Spraying is based upon the physics principle of “As charges repel.
 Unlike charges attract”.
 The LPI is given a negative charge, and the PCB is earthed, so the LPI is attracted to the board.
 The negative charge on each of the resist droplets helps to reduce droplet size further.
 However, despite the electrostatic attraction, there is some 10 – 20% loss of resistance due to overspray.
 And the electrostatic effect tends to attract the LPI to the copper areas, resulting in a less than perfectly uniform coating.